hardiman-mostow/hardiman-mostow.github.io/_pages/about.md

 Bio
 =========

 I’m a 3rd year Mathematics Ph.D. student at UCLA, supported by the National Science Foundation Graduate Research Fellowship.
 My research is in graph-based semisupervised learning.
 I've done projects inventing novel neural network architectures that leverage graph SSL for image classification, and am currently working on a project on hyperspectral image unmixing.
 I'm also interested in the theoretical and empirical relationship between graph SSL techniques and graph neural networks.
 For undergrad I went to Tufts University, graduating Summa Cum Laude with degrees in Mathematics and Mechanical Engineering and was a Captain on the Varsity Rowing Team.
+I was advised by [James Murphy](https://jmurphy.math.tufts.edu).

 In Summer 2021, I was a Graduate Data Science Intern at the Mitre Corporation, working on multivariate drift detection.